Mehrpouya/openbubble/README.md

     2. Are they only looking at technology related material?

 ### 1. How to choose topics?
+Originally the idea was to open a random wikipedia page, run a tagging and topic extraction algorithm and then focus on the exctracted keywords for a set period of time.
+Now the extention will get the list of controversial topics from wikipedia and focus on them for a set period of time.

-This will be based on random wikipedia articles. once we open an article, certain keywords will be extracted and they will be search for a set period of time.
+once we open an article, certain keywords will be extracted and they will be search for a set period of time.
 In addition the extention will search and view items on major consumer websites such as ebay, amazon, google shopping, skyscanner,...
 ### 4. How to workout what kind of content the user browses?
 Here we have a choice of several different approaches. a) use semantic search engines b) content analysers such as Calais c) develop a local dictionary